sahithyasridhar/fa18-523-65/project-report/report.md

 ratings accordingly.
 It is possible that someone has either a better or worse than expected experience and provides a review based purely on emotions at that point of time.
-Additional analysis is needed to understand how a person from a certain cultural background finds food from other cultures appealing or not.
+Additional analysis is needed to understand how a person from a certain cultural background finds food from other cultures i.e. whether there is a bias in their feedback because they are not used to certain taste.

 ## Conclusions

 We have been able to show how textual reviews and star ratings are generally moderately correlated.
-While choosing a restaurant, a user can rely more on star rating 4 to find a good place and a star rating 1 to know that a certain place is bad.
+While choosing a restaurant, a user can rely more on star rating 5 to find a good place and a star rating 1 to know that a certain place is bad.
 If the restaurant has a star rating of 2 or 3, they will have to spend more time in reading the actual textual reviews to make their decision.
-A good business has in general a lot more reviews than a bad one.
+In general a good business a lot more reviews than a bad one.
 Most users give very few reviews and they do so more in case if their experience was good.
 Businesses serving pizzas and burgers are one of the most liked places.